 You can find the Process command in the File menu, on the toolbar (cogwheel) or you can use the shortcut (Cmd+D or Ctrl+D for Mac/Win).
 The Process option is an alternative to the Export option.
 I recently discussed the ins-and-outs of Capture One Export, which you can find in the File menu next to the Process option.

 When you use the Process command, you do not get any dialog.
 Capture One will process your selected image(s) directly.
 But don’t be fooled.
-Process is the advanced way of export.
-No, the image quality is the same as with Export.
-Process has all the options Export does have, and some more.
+Processing is an advanced way of export.
+No, the image quality is the same as with Export but the processing has all the options Export does have, and some more.

 Process Recipes and Process Recipe Tools

 Let’s shift gear now and open the Output tool tab by clicking the cogwheel icon in the tools section.
-Whow, that’s a lot of fun going on here!
+Wow, that’s a lot of fun going on here!
 And a bit overwhelming too!
-There are no less then five tools on this tool tab.
+There are no less than five tools on this tool tab.

-First you have the Process Recipes tool, a.k.a. the list of recipes.
+First, you have the Process Recipes tool, a.k.a. the list of recipes.
 Next, you have the Process Recipe tool (without the plural -s), which shows details of the selected recipe in the list of recipes above.
-Each recipe has many options and are spread over five tabs:
+Each recipe has many options and is spread over five tabs: